wenjielee11/github-bot/README.md

 4. **Set Up Environment Variables:**
    - Set the required environment variables with the values obtained from the app installation and key generation.

+5. **Setup workflow**
+    - Copy the `github-bot/.github` folder, or if you already have existing workflows, `.github/workflows/github_bot.yml` into your project root.
+    - You wil have to edit `github_bot.yml` to correctly navigate through your repository structure.
+You may do this under job `Build and run Go Script`

 ## Features
 The bot includes several key features, each powered by JamAIBase: